-- The World Bank's World by Income and Region report (accessed 4 August 2021) puts the Qatari economy in the high income category. - The Fragile State Index (FSI 2021) shows slight deterioration in the economic indicators on average for 2021, but "Human Flight and Brain Drain" remains low and decreasing.
-The indicator External intervention increased sharply in 2017 due to the Qatar diplomatic crisis and remains quite high as Qatar remains somewhat isolated for now. - The Economist Intelligence Unit (EIU 2021) writes: "Saudi Arabia, the UAE, Bahrain and Egypt restored diplomatic ties with Qatar and reopened their borders to Qatar in early 2021, ending their long-running boycott.
-The Qatari economy will return to positive growth in 2021, of 2.9%, as the economy benefits from a recovery in Chinese and global LNG demand, as well as the rapprochement with the former boycotting quartet.
-The emir, Sheikh Tamim bin Hamad al-Thani, will remain secure in office in 2021-25, supported by strong public confidence."
+- The World Bank's World by Income and Region report (accessed 4 August 2022) puts the Qatari economy in the high income category. - The Fragile State Index (FSI 2022) shows improvement in the economic indicators on average for 2022, but 'Economic Inequality' increased somewhat.
+The indicator 'External intervention' increased sharply in 2017 due to the Qatar diplomatic crisis and has stayed quite high as Qatar has remained somewhat isolated. - The Economist Intelligence Unit (EIU 2022) writes: "We expect the emir, Sheikh Tamim bin Hamad al-Thani, to remain secure in office in 2022-26, supported by high public confidence, which has been boosted by his management of both the coronavirus pandemic and regional challenges.
+The National Vision 2030, which forms the centerpiece of the government's strategy to develop and diversify the economy and to improve social development and environmental management, will shape policy."